Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Abstract

 \section{Abstract}

 The advances in Vision-Language models (VLMs) offer exciting opportunities for robotic applications involving image geo-localization – the problem of identifying the geo-coordinates of a place based on visual data only.
-Recent research works have focused on using a VLM as embeddings extractor for geo-localization, however, the most sophisticated VLMs may only be available as black boxes that are accessible through an API, and come with a number of limitations: there is no access to training data, model features and gradients; retraining is not possible; the number of predictions may be limited by the API; training on model outputs is often prohibited; and queries are open-ended.
-The utilization of a VLM as a stand-alone, zero-shot geo-localization system using a single text-based prompt is largely unexplored.
-To bridge this gap, this paper undertakes the first systematic study, to the best of our knowledge, to investigate the potential of some of the state-of-the-art VLMs as stand-alone, zero-shot geo-localization systems in a black-box setting with realistic constraints.
+In robotics, such capabilities are particularly relevant to the global re-localization stage of the kidnapped robot problem, where a robot must recover its pose without prior knowledge of its location.
+Recent work has focused on using a VLM as embedding extractor for geo-localization.
+However, the most sophisticated VLMs may only be available as black boxes that are accessible through an API, and come with a number of limitations: there is no access to training data, model features and gradients; retraining is not possible; and the number of predictions may be limited by the API.
+The potential of state-of-the-art VLMs as a stand-alone, zero-shot geo-localization systems at planet scale using a single text-based prompt is largely unexplored.
+To bridge this gap, this paper undertakes the first systematic study, to the best of our knowledge, to investigate state-of-the-art generative VLMs as stand-alone, zero-shot geo-localization systems in a black-box setting with realistic constraints.
 We consider three main scenarios for this thorough investigation: a) fixed text-based prompt; b) semantically-equivalent text-based prompts; and c) semantically-equivalent query images.
-We also take into account the auto-regressive and probabilistic generation process of the VLMs when investigating their utility for geo-localization task by using model consistency as a metric in addition to traditional accuracy.
-Our work provides new insights in the capabilities of different VLMs for the above-mentioned scenarios.

-\section{INTRODUCTION}

-The advances in Vision-Language models (VLMs) offer exciting opportunities for robotic applications involving image geo-localization, such as autonomous driving and navigation \cite{shah2022lmnavroboticnavigationlarge, huang2023visuallanguagemapsrobot, dorbala2022clipnavusingclipzeroshot}, scene understanding \cite{gadre2022cowspasturebaselinesbenchmarks}, augmented reality applications, and environmental monitoring.
-However, image geo-localization remains a highly challenging task due to the vast scale and diversity of our planet, as well as environmental variations caused by different factors such as seasonal, climatic, and lighting changes.
+Beyond standard accuracy, we introduce model consistency as a metric to account for the auto-regressive and probabilistic nature of generative VLMs.
+Our findings reveal that while VLMs demonstrate strong coarse-level localization and navigation priors, fine-grained localization degrades significantly under realistic variations, highlighting reliability challenges for deploying generative VLMs in robust, open-world robotic navigation systems.

+\section{Introduction}